David Rumsey

+David Rumsey giving a guided tour of his collection.

 David Rumsey (born 1944) is an American map collector and the founder of the David Rumsey Map Collection.
 He is also the president of Cartography Associates.
 In 2023, he starred in the documentary A Stranger Quest by the Italian director Andrea Gatopoulos, presented at Torino Film Festival.

 Education and research

-Rumsey has a Bachelor of Arts and a Master of Fine Arts from Yale University.
+Rumsey has a bachelor of arts and a master of fine arts from Yale University.
 Rumsey was a founding member of Yale Research Associates in the Arts (also known as PULSA), a group of artists working with electronic technologies.
 He was also a 1966 initiate into the Skull and Bones Society, before becoming associate director of the American Society for Eastern Arts in San Francisco.

 Real estate and finance career

 Later, he entered a 20-year career in real estate development and finance during which he had a long association with Charles Feeney's General Atlantic Holding Company of New York and served as president and director of several of its real estate subsidiaries; General Atlantic eventually became the Atlantic Philanthropies, a Bermuda-based philanthropic foundation that is one of the world's largest charities.